oracle-livelabs/analytics-ai/premier-league/ml-train/ml-train.md

    ![pic1](images/select-db-users.png)

-5. Find the `PL` user, then select edit
+5. Find the **PL** user, then select edit

    ![pic1](images/edit-pl-user.png)

 6. Turn on the "OML" (Oracle Machine Learning) button and click Apply Changes.
-You've now enabled the SAILOR user to use the Machine Learning functionality of Autonomous Data Warehouse.
+You've now enabled the **PL** user to use the Machine Learning functionality of Autonomous Data Warehouse.
 Sign out now as admin user.

    ![pic1](images/add-oml-pl-user.png)